TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/seeed-E5/_index.md

 {{< figure src="wio-e5-mini.png" alt="Image of the Wio-E5 mini" class="float plain" width="80%">}}

-The [Seeed Studio Wio-E5 module](https://www.seeedstudio.com/LoRa-LoRaWAN-Modules-c-1950.html) is embedded with the ST system-level package chip STM32WLE5JC, ARM Cortex M4 ultra-low power MCU, and Long Range SX126X.
-It supports EU868, US915 and more, making it suitable for wireless sensor networks and other IoT devices that require battery power, low power consumption and long range.
+The [Seeed Studio Wio-E5 module](https://www.seeedstudio.com/LoRa-LoRaWAN-Modules-c-1950.html) is embedded with the ST system-level package chip STM32WLE5JC, ARM Cortex M4 ultra-low power MCU, and long range SX126X transceiver.
+It supports EU868, US915 and more frequency bands.
+It is suitable for wireless sensor networks and other battery-powered IoT devices that require low power consumption and long transmission range.

 <!--more-->

-We will be using the Wio-E5 mini for this guide, but the process should be the same for the other Wio-E5 boards.
+In this guide, the Wio-E5 mini board is used, but the onboarding process should be the same for other Wio-E5 boards as well.

 ## AT Commands

 First connect the Wio-E5 mini to your computer via a Type-C cable.

-Then open a serial tool (For example the [Arduino IDE's](https://www.arduino.cc/en/software) Serial Monitor), select the correct COM port and set the baudrate to `9600`.
+Then open a serial tool (for example the [Arduino IDE's](https://www.arduino.cc/en/software) Serial Monitor), select the correct COM port and set the baud rate to `9600`.

 In the serial monitor's message field, type `AT` and press enter.
 You should see a response back.

 {{< figure src="AT.png" alt="Arduino's serial console with the AT command responding." >}}

-Now we have to create a device on {{% tts %}} first before continuing.
+Next step is to register the device on {{% tts %}}.

 ## Onboarding to {{% tts %}}